jxav22/Portfolio/README.md

 ## Features

-- Uses NextJS, Typescript, React, CSS modules
+- Made using NextJS, Typescript, React and CSS modules
 - No external libraries apart from the above
 - Mobile friendly & resizable friendly
 - Original and (somewhat) inventive design choices